bronson/gird/README.md

 * Consider using Blake https://blake2.net.
 It's fast!
 * Check on differences between sharness and git (heredoc/process substitution issues).
   * Does Git suffer the same issues or is it just sharness?
+  * sharness's error is also very wrong: `sharness.sh: eval: line 383: syntax error`
+  * this test-results directory is out of hand. is that sharness's fault?
 * make installation easier/better/more explicit